[willamette-fcst] Forecast - Tuesday, January 22nd, 2008

 snow near midday Saturday.
 How long it stays as snow will

-depend on the exact track of the incoming system and is too
+depend on the exact track of the incoming system.
+It appears

-Saturday afternoon, to transition the snow to rain across
+the cold front Saturday afternoon, to change the snow to

-the lower elevations of Western Oregon, but the snow levels
+rain across the lower elevations of Western Oregon, but the

-will ramin low enough for heavy snow in the coast range and
+snow levels will remain low enough for heavy snow in the

-A cold upper-level trough is forecast to move over the
+A couple of very cold upper-level troughs are forecast to